zamzterz/Flask-pyoidc/docs/quickstart.md

 This extension also supports [RP-Initiated Logout](http://openid.net/specs/openid-connect-session-1_0.html#RPLogout), if the provider allows it.
 Make sure the `end_session_endpoint` is defined in the provider metadata to enable notifying the provider when the user logs out.

+## Refreshing the access token

+If the provider returns a refresh token, this extension can use it to automatically refresh the access token when it has expired.
+Please see the helper method `OIDCAuthentication.valid_access_token()`.

 ## Specify the error view

 If an OAuth error response is received, either in the authentication or token response, it will be passed to the